-In an active accounting job market, retaining employees is hard, which begs the question how do you keep good employees?
+In an active accounting job market, retaining employees is hard, which begs the question of how you keep good employees.
 In 2021, we are predicting that the fight for talent will heat up as companies look to get back on track.

-To ensure that your Accounting and Finance team remain happy and continue to feel valued, here are five easy, low-cost employee retention strategies.
+To ensure that your Accounting and Finance team remains happy and continues to feel valued, here are five easy, low-cost employee retention strategies.

 Are you still spending a lot of time with your staff on video calls?
 It’s hard to identify if any of your team are struggling until you see them face to face